hammerjs/hammer.js/README.md

 On a desktop browser the mouse can be used to simulate touch events with one finger.
-On Android 2 (and 3?) doesn't support multi-touch events, so there's no transform callback on these Android versions.
+Android 2 (and 3?) doesn't support multi-touch events, so there's no transform callback on these Android versions.
 Firefox 1.1 (Nokia N900) and Windows Phone 7.5 doesnt support touch events, and mouse events are badly supported.

 Not all gestures are supported on every device.
 This matrix shows the support we have tested.
 This is ofcourse far from extensive.